Complete guide to managing accounts payable process

 AP software now comes with automated payment notifications that will prompt you to pay your vendors on time.

-This means no delayed or forgotten payments.
+This means that there are no delayed or forgotten payments.
 When vendors are paid on time, proper cash flow in the business is maintained.

 Approval workflow